nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   users should not add spaces between the prefix for that field and the input value. e.g. Filtering students with the address `e/house` should be done with the command `filter a/e/house` rather than `filter a/ e/house`.

-* Parameters containing words (other than the first word) that start with any of the prefixes used by Tutorium `(n/, p/, e/, a/, g/, l/, n/, s/ and d/)` are not accepted in Tutorium.
+* Parameters containing 2 or more words require only the first word to start with the prefixes used by Tutorium `(n/, p/, e/, a/, g/, l/, n/, s/, d/ and y/)` e.g. n/John Doe, <span style='color: red;'>NOT</span> n/John n/Doe

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.